jasny/auth/docs/confirmation.md

 The token contains a SHA-256 checksum.
 This checksum includes a confirmation secret.
 To keep others from generating tokens, the a strong secret must be used.
 Make sure the confirmation secret is sufficiently long, like 32 random characters.
 A short secret might be guessed through brute forcing.
+Generating a strong secret can be done by running

+    php -r 'echo base64_encode(random_bytes(32));'

 It's recommended to configure the secret through an environment variable and not put it in your code.